Rmonahan/Save-The-Princess/README.md

-# One-Way-Out
+# Save The Princess

-Escape room game with an evolving storyline as you find your way out.
+Escape room type game with an evolving storyline as you find your way into the castle to save the princess.

 Background

-One Way Out is an escape room inspired game with a unique storyline and will require creative thinking to come up with the solutions in order to solve the game and figure out the one way out.
+Save The Princess is an escape room inspired game that has the main character finding his way into the room instead of out.
+It features a unique storyline and will require creative thinking to come up with the solutions in order to solve the game and figure out the way into the castle.

-You control Ben who woke up in an unfamiliar place.
-There appears to be no one else around and it's up to him to figure out how he got there and more importantly how to get out.
-As you progress through the game you will discover more and more about Ben and his story.
+You control Henry who is a coal miner for the kingdom of Tromide.
+He has always kept a low profile, determined to do his job and then enjoy the peace and quiet of his home.
+He never made an effort to be known or make friends.
+No one knew him personally and he liked it that way.
+The princess has been kidnapped and all efforts to save her have failed.
+No one can figure out the way in and although Henry has heard of the situation, it wasn't something he was interested in getting involved in.
+As he was walking to work he saw a flier offering a major reward to anyone that can help save the princess.
+The one thing Henry does care for is money.
+He thought it over for a while and then after work went home and decided to come up with a plan.
+This is where his story begins.
+As you progress through the game you will discover more and more about Henry, the kingdom and the history.

 <h2>MVP's</h2>

-<h3>In One-Way-Out, users will be able to:</h3>
+<h3>In Save The Princess, users will be able to:</h3>

   1. Experience the story telling of the game.
   2. Move the main character around the scenes.